-Calf size is an indicator of muscle mass throughout the entire body as well as adequate nutrition, research shows.
+The size of one’s calf muscles is an indicator of muscle mass throughout the entire body, as well as adequate nutrition, research shows.
 Again, the larger the calf circumference, the more appendicular muscle and skeletal muscle people had, another study found.
 Strong calves might help with standing but unless they’re implants they don’t stand alone and are symptoms of a generally buffer body.

 Big Calves Deflate Over Time

 Skeletal muscles wear down with age and calves are no exception, studies suggest.
 The process, known as sarcopenia, can start as early as age 40 and pick up from there, but issues are more common among seniors.
 Most studies on calf circumference have the same caveat in common — they focus on the elderly populations, perhaps because they experience the most shrinkage.
 But it’s important for dads to pay attention to their calves early on because exercise can help offset age-related muscle loss and the health problems that follow it.
 And if they look better in cargo shorts while doing it, so be it.